CsqLang/Csq3/README.md

 > var i = 48 <br>
   //int i = 48
+  //But if you want to define a str so don't write like var v = "hello" because in this case it's considered as const char* use var v = str("hello")
 <h3>For loop</h3>

 > for var i : range(11) so <br>